-Finding the smallest set S as defined by Equation 1, is not trivial as one can easily see that it is equivalent to the hitting set problem, which itself is equivalent to the set cover problem, which is well known to be NP-Complete.
+Finding the smallest set S as defined by Equation 1, is not trivial as one can easily see that it is equivalent to the hitting set problem, which is well known to be NP-Complete.
 However, it can also be formulated as an Integer Linear Program.
 Let $x{1 \leq j \leq |HSD|}$ be binary variables taking values 0 or 1.
-Solving Equation 1, consists of finding integer assignments to the x_j such that:
+Solving Equation 1, consists of finding integer assignments to the $x_j$ such that: